renovatebot/renovate/docs/usage/user-stories/swissquote.md

 - 239 PRs were merged last month
 - 2 SSDs died on our Renovate machine with the number of projects to clone again and again

-### How does the scheduler work ?
+### How does the scheduler work?

-The scheduler is a Node.js application which handles an in-memory queue and starts Docker containers to run Renovate on.
+The scheduler is a Node.js application that handles an in-memory queue and starts Docker containers to run Renovate on.
 Our custom scheduler application regularly sends data points to our InfluxDB database, which we then display in Grafana.

 Here is how it works: